Evaa18/data-models/models/intermediate/ambassadors/_columns.md

 {% enddocs %}

 {% docs ambassadors_replying %}
-Count distinct of all ambassadors that replied to at least one conversation.
+Number of unique ambassadors that replied to at least one conversation.
 {% enddocs %}

 {% docs conversations_replied %}
-Count distinct of all conversations that were replied to.
+Number of unique conversations that were replied to.
 {% enddocs %}

 {% docs ambassadors_contacted %}
-Count distinct of all ambassadors that received at least one conversation.
+Number of unique ambassadors that received at least one conversation.
 {% enddocs %}

 {% docs conversations_received %}
-Count distinct of all conversations that were received.
+Number of unique conversations that were received.
 {% enddocs %}

 {% docs new_ambassadors_is_unpublished %}
-Count distinct of all ambassadors newly published.
+Number of unique ambassadors newly published.
 {% enddocs %}

 {% docs new_ambassadors_is_iced_up %}
-Count distinct of all ambassadors newly iced up.
+Number of unique ambassadors newly iced up.
 {% enddocs %}

 {% docs new_ambassadors_is_soft_deleted %}
-Count distinct of all ambassadors newly soft deleted.
+Number of unique ambassadors newly soft deleted.
 {% enddocs %}

 {% docs new_ambassadors_is_restricted %}
-Count distinct of all ambassadors newly restricted.
+Number of unique ambassadors newly restricted.
 {% enddocs %}

 {% docs new_ambassadors_is_invalidated %}
-Count distinct of all ambassadors newly invalidated.
+Number of unique ambassadors newly invalidated.
 {% enddocs %}

 {% docs new_ambassadors_is_disengaged %}
-Count distinct of all ambassadors newly disengaged (either iced up, soft deleted, restricted, or invalidated).
+Number of unique ambassadors newly disengaged (either iced up, soft deleted, restricted, or invalidated).
 {% enddocs %}

 {% docs new_ambassadors_first_disengaged_reason %}